Criminal records checks

 If you have applied for a degree in one of the following subject areas, you will be asked to disclose whether or not you have any criminal convictions on your UCAS application:

 - Oral Health Sciences

+All successful applicants for degrees in these subject areas are required to join Disclosure Scotland’s Protecting Vulnerable Groups (PVG) scheme as part of the admissions process.
 You will receive information about how to join the PVG scheme when you are made an offer.